holokit/holokit-1-sdk/README.md

     adb install -r -d arcore-preview.apk

 ## Quick Start
 1. Import "HoloKitSDK" folder under "Assets" folder into a new Unity project.
+If you can't import, you can manually copy & paste the "HoloKitSDK" folder into your project's "Assets" folder.
 2. Open the example scene "HoloKitSDK/Examples/CubeOnTheFloor".
-3. Change the target platform to Android and click Switch Platform.
+3. Click File->Build Settings and change the target platform to Android and click Switch Platform.
 Click Player Settings to open the Android Player Settings.
 Then change the following settings:

     - Other Settings > Multithreaded Rendering: Off
     - Other Settings > Package Name: a unique app ID that looks like a Java package name, such as com.example.helloAR
     - Other Settings > Minimum API Level: Android 7.0 or higher
     - Other Settings > Target API Level: Android 7.0 or 7.1
-    - XR Settings > Tango Supported: On
+    - XR Settings > Tango Supported: On ( Or if you are using Unity 2017.2.0f2, you can turn ARCore Supported: On )

 4. Open "File" -> "Build Settings" and click "Build".
+5. The app should now run on your android device and you should see MR view with black screen and 'Searching for surfaces'.
+6. On the top right corner, you should see a square with a letter 'C' in it.
+You can use this to toggle between AR & MR. Tap on it to switch the view to live video camera.
+7. Make sure there is enough light in your room and point the device towards your the floor.
+You should start seeing the blue points (point clouds) moving around and detecting your floors.
+Taping anywhere on the detected floor, will place Android on the floor.
+8. Once you confirm this working, toggle back to the MR mode by clicking on the 'C' in top right corner.
+9. You can now place the device in your HoloKit to experience it.

 ## Create your own experience
 1. Create a new scene in Unity.